-The program includes two five-day residencies where you will earn credit through intensive coursework and a final capstone project in which you solve a current business analytics problem with a local, national, or global sponsor.
+The program also includes two, seven-day residencies where you will earn credit through intensive coursework and a final Capstone Project in which you solve a current business analytics problem with a local, national, or global sponsor.

 By graduation, you will be able to speak the language of data and its business application to communicate it effectively with critical stakeholders.
 This provides your foundation to create, share, and sustain value for business and society.

 Statistics, being the science of collecting and analyzing data, provides numerous tools and concepts that can be used in the field of business analytics.
 This course provides an introduction to foundational concepts needed to better understand the statistical tools in the data-related courses of the program.
 This course emphasizes how statistical methods can be applied to problems and improve decision-making in organizations through the appropriate use of statistics.
 The course aims to develop analytical thinking and illustrate the appropriate use of these methods in practice.
 Topics include describing data, transforming data, understanding variation and uncertainty, measuring dependence and establishing associations, inferential methods, goodness of fit, and regression models.

 Machine Learning I